Out of curiosity, I asked a few people what their favorite brands are and why. This is what I got:

 Next step?
 Establish a trustworthy, reputable brand for yourself!

-REI, Starbucks, Kate Spade, and Patagonia did it, and so can you.
+REI and Starbucks did it, and so can you.

 Ready to learn more about establishing a brand?
 Learn how to set a position statement in 2019 for internal and external comms.